 Best places for expats to live in Malta

-Malta is a small island.
-However, it offers a great variety of places to discover along the coast, in the countryside, or in the urban areas.
+Malta is a small island, so real estate is relatively limited compared to countries like Spain and Portugal.
+However, it offers a great variety of places to discover along the coast, in the countryside, or the urban areas.
 Here are some of the best places to live in Malta:

 - St. Paul’s Bay